gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 You will need the credentials for the Azure Sphere Tenant your device was claimed into.

-If you are using a lab device then lab mentor will provide you with the credentials.
+If you are using a lab device, then the lab instructor will provide you with the credentials.

 ### Login to your Azure Sphere Tenant